Janssen Research & Development, L.L.C., a division of Johnson

 and has accountability for assessing the Medical Safety of products or product

 families and the reasonable mitigation of risk associated with such

 to and assists the Global Medical Safety Therapeutic Area (TA) Safety Head

-in the safety assessment of assigned drugs within the Oncology TA that are
+in the safety assessment of assigned drugs within the Neuroscience TA that

 to ensure proactive and timely assessments of safety data to characterize